Shire of Cloncurry: History

 The first Europeans to visit the area were Wills and Burke in 1861, and the latter named the river Cloncurry after his cousin.
 In 1867, Ernest Henry wandered to this site in search of a grazing land and found copper.
 He is considered the founder of the town as well as its vast mineral deposits.
 In 1876, the town was named Cloncurry after the river.
 It is regarded as the place of innovations as Qantas began its operations here and the Royal Flying Doctor Service was established in Cloncurry in 1928.

 The Doonmunya Division was created on 11 November 1879 as one of 74 divisions around Queensland under the Divisional Boards Act 1879 with a population of 396.
 However, the divisional board appeared to be completely inactive, perhaps because the division was so large (being the area surrounding the southern part of the Gulf of Carpentaria) and was very sparsely settled.
 Nonetheless some of the citizens were unhappy about this.
 Consequently, on 11 January 1883, the Doonmunya Division was abolished and a new Carpentaria Division was created to replace it.

 Given the size of the Carpentaria Division, the distance to its headquarters in Normanton was an issue for residents in the Cloncurry area, leading to a desire to create their own local division.
 On 7 February 1884, part of Carpentaria Division was separated to create the new Cloncurry Division.

 On 30 January 1885, adjustments were made to boundaries of the Cloncurry Division when the Burke Division was also split off from the Carpentaria Division.

 On 31 March 1903, Cloncurry Division became the Shire of Cloncurry.

+Mining

+Mining was and important for the growth and development of the region.
+There are a number of continuing functional mines in the region as well as some abandoned mines.
+The abandoned Lady Fanny mine was located in Kuridala.
+Some of the abandoned mines have been re-explored recently for mining potential.